With hate crimes soaring, New York leaders speak out at symposium on hate at Manhattan synagogue

 "There should be no plea bargaining rule if you are arrested for hate crimes.
 No plea bargaining," said Adams.
 "You should not have that assault downgraded to harassment."

-The dramatic increase in hate crimes in November gave added importance.
-The mayor challenged judges and the criminal justice system to treat hate crimes as serious offenses.
+Adams and Hochul joined Sen. Chuck Schumer and Homeland Security Sec.
+Alejandro Mayorkas, the son of Holocaust survivors, at the symposium on hate at Lincoln Square Synagogue on the Upper West Side.

-Adams joined Sen. Chuck Schumer, Gov. Kathy Hochul and others at the symposium on hate sponsored by the Orthodox Union at Lincoln Square Synagogue on the Upper West Side.
+"When an act of hate is perpetrated against one, the attack is against us all," said Mayorkas.
+"According to the Anti-Defamation League, there were 2,717 incidents of antisemitism across the United States in 2021, a 34 percent increase over the prior year."

-It came after the city experienced a stunning 125 percent increase in hate crimes last month, and after former Pres.
+New York City experienced a 125 percent increase in hate crimes last month, which came after former Pres.
 Donald Trump met with Kanye West, who has been spewing antisemitic and pro-Hitler rhetoric, and a white supremacist.

 There were 45 antisemitic hate crimes last month, according to the NYPD, compared to 20 in Nov.
 2021.